10 things to do before starting university

 Privately rented housing or off-campus university accommodation are viable alternatives, although they're more popular with mature or postgraduate students.

-If you're attending a local university, you may prefer to save on your costs and live at home.
+If you're attending a local university, you may prefer to save on costs and live at home.

-It's never too early to start thinking about your preferences, as many hall places are allocated on a first come, first served basis.
+It's never too early to start thinking about your preferences, as many hall places are allocated on a first-come, first-served basis.

 Contact your university's accommodation office to enquire about accommodation open days and to explore your options.